 Start With a Clean Slate.

 You’ll need to ensure sure the brick floor is completely smooth of free particles or greasy stains.
-“If you do not wash the brick first, you basically just portray over sand and dust, and it won’t bind,” says Villar.
-A mild power wash will typically suffice for outside brick; for interiors, thorough cleansing with soap and water should do the trick.
-Give the brick adequate time to dry, then cross in advance and patch up and lacking mortar or cracks if important.
+“If you do not wash the brick first, you just portray over sand and dust, and it won’t bind,” says Villar.
+A mild power wash will typically suffice for outside brick; thorough cleansing with soap and water should do the trick for interiors.
+Give the brick adequate time to dry, then cross in advance and patch up, lacking mortar or cracks if important.

 Next, it is Time to Prime.

-No, remember whether the brick you are painting is antique or new, indoors or outside, you honestly must use a primer.
+Remember, whether the brick you paint is antique or new, indoors or outside, you must use a primer.
 “You need a primer to ‘chew’ into the brick; the better it could wrap around those pores and get into all of the nooks and crannies, the higher the paint will adhere,” says Villar.

 Primers made for brick and masonry are your first-rate bet.
-“They’re commonly a touch thinner, which enables the primer penetrates brick’s porous surface and bind any chalky or unfastened substances, and that they have more alkaline resistance, which maintains the pinnacle coat of paint from getting alkali burn,” he explains.
-Choose a water-based primer in case you’re planning to use latex paint, or choose an oil-based total primer for oil paints.
+“They’re commonly a touch thinner, which enables the primer to penetrate brick’s porous surface and bind any chalky or unfastened substances, and that they have more alkaline resistance, which maintains the pinnacle coat of paint from getting alkali burn,” he explains.
+Choose a water-based primer if you plan to use latex paint, or choose an oil-based total primer for oil paints.

 Use the Right Tools.

-Since you’re managing a material it is way extra tough and porous than your common drywall, you will want an applicator that could stand up to wear and tear.
-“Use an artificial bristle brush, and do not move reasonably-priced,” warns Villar.
-His select: a Chinex brush, “that’s designed to take a beating without becoming bent and misshapen,” he says.
+Since you’re managing a material that is way extra tough and porous than your common drywall, you will want an applicator that can withstand wear and tear.
+“Use an artificial bristle brush, and do not move reasonably priced,” warns Villar.
+His selection: a Chinex brush “designed to take a beating without becoming bent and misshapen,” he says.

-If you are painting larger areas and want to use a roller, select one with a high nap—as a minimum half of an inch, says Villar—for you to make sure that the primer receives into all the crevices.
+If you are painting larger areas and want to use a roller, select one with a high nap—as a minimum half of an inch, says Villar—to ensure that the primer receives into all the crevices.
 And if you’re using an airless paint sprayer, move back over the floor with a moist roller while you’re carried out spraying to work the primer into the brick’s surface truly.

 Now You Can Paint.

 Once the all-crucial prep paintings are entire, you may move ahead and paint at the topcoat within the coloration of your preference.
-Any sheen or components will include paintings just satisfactory so long as you’ve got primed.
+Any sheen or components will include satisfactory paintings long as youyou’reimed.
 “Generally, humans like to use a higher-sheen method on brick because it’s extra immune to marring and marking, but you may also use an eggshell or flat end if it’s the appearance you want,” says Villar.
-Latex paint may be extra brief-drying and less complicated to ease up, whereas an oil-based paint will dry to a tougher finish.
+Latex paint may be extra brief drying and less complicated to ease up, whereas oil-based paint will dry to a tougher finish.

 And this is it!
-Painted brick shouldn’t require a sealer—make sure to choose a wear-resistant outdoors paint if the brick might be uncovered to the elements.
+Painted brick shouldn’t require a sealer—choose wear-resistant outdoor paint if the brick might be uncovered to the elements.